 Pellet grills have become the hottest trend on the BBQ and grilling scene.
 Since technology in the industry really hasn’t changed much in the last 30 years or so, people are excited about the different features and conveniences that pellet grills are adding to the market.
 However, in order to truly appreciate all they have to offer, it’s important to understand how they work.
 So, if you are new to pellet grilling or smoking and are thinking to yourself, exactly how do pellet grills work, then you’ve come to the right place!
 We will answer this question as well as compare pellet grilling to other traditional forms of outdoor cooking so you can better understand the differences between them and decide which grill or smoker will best meet your BBQ and grilling tastes.

 Pellet grills are outdoor cookers that combine elements of smokers, charcoal - gas grills, and ovens.
-They use 100% all natural hardwood pellets are the fuel source that allows Pit Boss® Pellet Grills to provide direct or indirect heat.
+They use 100% all natural hardwood pellets as the fuel source that allows Pit Boss® Pellet Grills to provide direct or indirect heat.

 Wood pellets are poured into a storage container called a hopper.
 The pellets are then fed into a cooking chamber by an auger that is powered by electricity.
 Thru combustion, the wood pellets ignite, heating the cooking chamber.
 Air is then brought in by intake fans.
 Heat and smoke are then dispersed throughout the cooking area.